Ernest W. Lefever: State Department nomination

 President Ronald Reagan nominated Lefever for a post as Assistant Secretary of State for Human Rights and Humanitarian Affairs in the Department of State.
 The 1981 nomination was cited by The Washington Post as an effort to appeal to "ultraconservatives" upset that Secretary of State Alexander Haig had failed to appoint conservative "hardliners" to his policy team.
 Lefever testified to the Senate Foreign Relations Committee that the U.S. should not act to "promote human rights in other sovereign states".
 Critics drew attention to his involvement with the Ethics and Public Policy Center and criticized remarks that contrasted regimes that supported the United States that he deemed "authoritarian" that should be the targets of "quiet diplomacy," stating that "[o]ur friends deserve quiet support and public encouragement in their quest for a more humane society" and that the US should be "a steadfast ally" without "moral posturing," and those that opposed the U.S. were deemed "totalitarian" and could not be the targets of change achieved through diplomatic means.

 Opposition to the nomination at Senate hearings came from Jacobo Timerman, a journalist from Argentina who had been tortured by that country's military government.
 Time magazine described Timerman as "a silent but nonetheless potent presence" at the hearings.
 Two of Lefever's brothers opposed the nomination, with Donald Lefever testifying that his brother was not up to the job, and the allegation made by the brothers that Ernest Lefever had supported William Shockley's views that "blacks were genetically inferior".
 Lefever was rejected by the Senate Foreign Relations Committee which voted 13–4 to reject his nomination, with five Republican Senators joining all eight Democrats in rejecting the nomination.
 The post was ultimately filled by Elliott Abrams.

-Personal
+Personal life

-A resident of Chevy Chase, Maryland at the time of his death, Lefever died at age 89 on July 29, 2009, due to Lewy body dementia at a nursing home in New Oxford, Pennsylvania.
+A resident of Chevy Chase, Maryland, at the time of his death, Lefever died at age 89 on July 29, 2009, due to Lewy body dementia at a nursing home in New Oxford, Pennsylvania.
 He was survived by his wife, the former Margaret Briggs, whom he married in 1951, as well as two sons and four grandchildren.